-The applicable regulations regarding the binding recommendation (BSA) and the BSc/MSc separation can be found on this page.
+The applicable regulations regarding the binding recommendation (BSA) and the BSc/MSc separation can be found on the Student Affairs Coaching & Counselling page.

 If you are considering an international minor “at a later date,” you must be aware of the added risks such as higher costs and the unavailability of compensation for last-minute cancellations.

 It is therefore advisable to have a back-up plan in place.
 More information about arranging an exchange can be found on this Student Services website.

 Project rooms have been made available in Carré, Cubicus, DesignLab, Horst, Ravelijn and Technohal, where students can work together on their projects and assignments in a safe environment.
 These spaces can accommodate groups of up to 8-10 people.
 Up to a week ahead of time, students can reserve a space through the Resource Booker.

 Self-study spaces are available in the DesignLab, University Library, Horst, Spiegel, Bastille, O&O square tent and Ravelijn.
 Recently the Student Union reopened the Wallstreet location in the centre of town.
 You are required to make a reservation for all locations via the Resource Booker.